approach0/docs/content/en/devops.md

     2. `crawler` for deploying crawlers

+    3. `feeder` service to start feeding current corpus files to indexers (if any)

-    3. `ui_search` for search page UI (scale it to match the number of search nodes to load-balance large traffic)
+    4. `ui_search` for search page UI (scale it to match the number of search nodes to load-balance large traffic)

-    4. Create `searchd:green` or `searchd:blue` services as SSH-exposed search instances responsible for different index sharding, the one running on the first shard will establish and listen at port 8921.
+    5. Create `searchd:green` or `searchd:blue` services as SSH-exposed search instances responsible for different index sharding, the one running on the first shard will establish and listen at port 8921.
       (to support MPI replicas, we rename the service to "green" or "blue" for parallel search services, load-balancing or [blue/green deployment](https://bing.com/search?q=blue%2Fgreen+deployment))

-    5. `searchd_mpirun` for running those search instances using MPI protocol.
+    6. `searchd_mpirun` for running those search instances using MPI protocol.
 For example, to target the "green" search instances, we can run job:

     ```
     swarm:service-create?service=searchd_mpirun&target_serv=green